 Consider a bright color especially if you dive in low-visibility water like we do here in the Pacific Northwest.

-fin style - will they work well for all types of finning including frog kick, helicopter turns, and back finning/back kicking?
+Fin style - consider whether they will they work well for all types of finning including frog kick, helicopter turns, and back finning.

-locally we use open heel fins that can fit over thick wetsuit or drysuit boots
+Locally we use open heel fins that can fit over thick wetsuit or drysuit boots.
+If you are going warm water diving you may also consider a closed heel fin that fits directly on your bare foot.

-try your fins on with the boots you intend to buy for your wetsuit or drysuit
+Try your fins on with the boots you intend to use with your wetsuit or drysuit

 Consider a bright color especially if you dive in low-visibility water like we do here in the Pacific Northwest.

-AED - heart attacks are a leading cause of diver injury and death, particularly among older divers.
+AED (Automated External Defibrillator) - heart attacks are a leading cause of diver injury and death, particularly among older divers.
 Access to an AED may save someone's life.
-Know where the closest one is.
-Many local dive sites have AEDs nearby.
+Know where the closest one is for your dive site.
+Many local dive sites have AEDs nearby at restaurants, hotels, or public facilities like ferry terminals.